Variational integrators for underactuated mechanical control systems with symmetries: Application to optimal control of underactuated mechanical systems

 We employ the same unknowns-equations counting process than in the previous example to find out that the number of unknowns matches the number of equations.
-Therefore, our discrete variational problem (which comes from the original optimal control problem) has become again a nonlinear root finding problem.
-For computational reasons is useful to consider the retraction map $\tau$ as the Cayley map for $SO(3)$ instead of a truncation of the exponential map (see the Appendix for further details).
+Therefore, our discrete variational problem (which comes from the original optimal control problem) has become again in a nonlinear root finding problem.
+As before, for computational reasons, it is useful to consider the retraction map $\tau$ as the Cayley map for $SO(3)$.

+To test the behavior of our numerical integrator, we used the output of the sophisticated algorithm FSolve of Matlab $7.6.0$ using a shooting method with sensitive derivatives to the boundary value problem .
+Now we show some simulations of our method for $T=4$, $r=1$, $\Omega=0.3$ and $\omega_3=m=k=1$; simulations which provide the expected behavior regarding the accuracy error and the approximation of the ``continuous dynamics'':